miguelpernudo/miguelpernudo/README.md

 ## Hi there, I'm Miguel 👋

 Telematics Engineering student at UC3M.
-Interested on developing maintainable infrastructure that is, in most cases, declarative and automated.
-I’m also passionate about networking and security, working to develop network tools and improve my own firewalls.
+I enjoy developing maintainable infrastructure that is, in most cases, declarative and automated.
+Interested in networking and security, currently working in network tools.

 ## 🛠️ Stack